eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/008-quick_start.md

  * PHP (default) - This is the perspective that will open by default in PDT .
 It allows you to manage and create PHP projects and files.
  * PHP Debug - Allows you to manage and track the debugging process.
- * CVS / SVN Repository Exploring - Allows you to manage and view your source control.
+ * GIT / CVS / SVN Repository Exploring - Allows you to manage and view your source control.

 See [PHP Perspectives and Views](../032-reference/008-php_perspectives_and_views/000-index.md) for more information.